zilanxiong/LIGO-backaction-simulation/backaction-qfi/README.md

-**It does not survive dissipation acting *during* the interaction** — see §2b, where the orderings separate by up to 6× and BA3 is bracketed by BA1 and BA2, which is the behaviour the project plan describes.
+**It does not survive dissipation acting *during* the interaction** — see §2b, where the orderings separate by up to 6× and BA3 is bracketed by BA1 and BA2, which is the behaviour we expected.

 **The bounding picture belongs to the non-commuting case.** Estimating `ε_p` instead separates the orderings by 48×, and BA3 is then bracketed: